How to Make Framed Fabric Wall Art Using a Picture Frame

 Although the fabric was pricey, a picture frame with fabric inside is still affordable when you think about how much DIY wall art costs when you buy it at a store!

-The plywood was perfect to adhere the fabric so inside of the frame.
+The plywood was perfect to adhere to the fabric so inside of the frame.

 Easily Change the Fabric Each Season!